 Under provisions of the Truth in Lending Act, private education loan lenders (including long-term U-loans and Health Professions Loans) must:

-- Must have a waiting period of three to seven business days between the time the borrower receives the final loan disclosure and the time the loan is disbursed.
+- Have a waiting period of three to seven business days between the time the borrower receives the final loan disclosure and the time the loan is disbursed.

 - Receive a signed self-certification form from the student before disbursing the loan.